SevenLawless/SalatWebApp/COMPLETE_RAILWAY_DEPLOYMENT_GUIDE.md

 1. Go to your **Backend service** in Railway
 2. Click on **"Logs"** tab
 3. You should see: `Server running on port 3000`
+4. **Note**: You might see a warning like `npm warn config production Use '--omit=dev' instead.` - This is **harmless** and can be ignored.
+It's just npm warning about a deprecated flag that Railway uses automatically.
-4. If you see errors, check the Troubleshooting section below
+5. If you see actual errors (not warnings), check the Troubleshooting section below

 ### 8.2 Test Backend Health Endpoint